-The eastern boundary with Chichester Harbour is defined by an historic causeway known as the wade way, which was originally the only crossing between Hayling Island and the mainland.
-It is now impassible, having been cut in two by a deep channel for the Portsmouth and Arundel Canal in the 1820s
+The eastern boundary with Chichester Harbour is defined by the old Hayling Island railway bridge (now in ruins).
+Just east of this runs the modern Hayling Island road bridge, and just east of that runs an historic causeway known as the wade way, which was originally the only crossing between Hayling Island and the mainland.
+The wade way is now impassible, having been cut in two by a deep channel for the Portsmouth and Arundel Canal in the 1820s

 The western limit of the Harbour coincides with the railway bridge over Hilsea Creek.
 The Naval Dockyard Port of Portsmouth has jurisdiction to the west of the railway bridge.